-My mom used to buy frozen French toast sticks when I was a kid, and my brother and I would eat them up.
-In fact, we couldn’t get enough of those soft and sweet bites of joy.
+My mom used to buy frozen French toast sticks when I was a kid and my brother and I would eat them up.
+We couldn’t get enough of those soft and sweet bites of joy.

-I’ve missed eating French toast sticks.
-Those buttery cinnamon sticks of bread would just melt in my mouth, and it’s a craving that hasn’t gone away with time.
+The truth is, I miss eating French toast sticks.
+Those sweet, warm, and buttery cinnamon sticks of bread would just melt in my mouth, and it’s a craving that hasn’t gone away with time.

-To make homemade French toast sticks, first gather up the following ingredients:
+To make homemade French toast sticks, you’ll need the following ingredients:

 - 3 eggs